java-wanted/jupik/09-stream/STREAM.md

 Update the operation work of the Worker interface to receive the number of times the work MUST BE worked and to return the result.

+Let there is a collection of integers.
+Let it is required to provide an operation that accepts such a collection and a predicate and returns a collection of only numbers that satisfy this predicate.

+To declare such predicate in anonymous form, the Predicate interface can be used.
+This interface defines an operation of boolean type that accepts an argument.

+Solve the problem above, using an anonymous operation to get even numbers only.